Develatio/django-tradukoj/README.md

 Tradujok is a django db-based translation system with IETF's BCP 47 standard support and django-rest-framework serializers.

+Tradukoj can be integrated with common js i18n libs thanks to his JSON tree generation feature.

 This app is maintained and internally used by Develatio Technologies.

 ## Requierements